genediazjr/disinfect/README.md

 * **disinfectQuery** - sanitize query strings.
 * **disinfectParams** - sanitize url params.
 * **disinfectPayload** - sanitize payload.
-* **genericSanitizer** - custom synchronous function to do the sanitation of query, payload, and params.
+* **genericSanitizer** - custom synchronous function to do the sanitization of query, payload, and params.
-* **querySanitizer** - custom synchronous function to do the sanitation of query strings.
+* **querySanitizer** - custom synchronous function to do the sanitization of query strings.
-* **paramsSanitizer** - custom synchronous function to do the sanitation of url params.
+* **paramsSanitizer** - custom synchronous function to do the sanitization of url params.
-* **payloadSanitizer** - custom synchronous function to do the sanitation of payload.
+* **payloadSanitizer** - custom synchronous function to do the sanitization of payload.

 `deleteEmpty` and `deleteWhitespace` defaults to `false`.